morgangraphics/ansible-role-nvm/README.md

   roles:
     # Services
     # WHAT'S HAPPENING?
-    # 1. Run the services script in your package.json file with Node version 8.15.0
+    # 1. Run the services JavaScript file with Node version 8.15.0
     # WARNING: This is aliased as the default version of Node.js At this point !!
     # Therefore We need to explicitly specify the version we're using because
     # the default Node.js version changes in Application section below